seiyria/soa-autofarm/README.md

 * This will only run on Windows.
 * You must use Nox v6.2.6.2.
 It probably works on other Nox versions, but this is the version it was developed against.
+* Nox must be running android 4 for crash detection features to work correctly.
 * Nox must be in OpenGL mode.
 If the screen is dark in combat, run these two commands:
   * `nox_adb shell setprop persist.nox.quality 1`
   * `nox_adb shell setprop persist.nox.gles 3`